pjowsianka/Excel-Analiza-Sprzeda-y/README.md

 #### 4. Removing Unnecessary Spaces

-The "traffic source" column applied the remove.extra.spaces (trim) function to eliminate excess spaces and create a new column with corrected data.
+The "źródło ruchu" column applied the remove.extra.spaces (trim) function to eliminate excess spaces and create a new column with corrected data.

 #### 5. Creating a Pivot Table